-Read coverage of this poll in The Boston Globe, State House News Service, WGBH news, Bloomberg Baystate Business, and Becker’s Hospital Review, and mentions in Kaiser Health News, Commonwealth magazine, and Politico.
+Read coverage of this poll in The Boston Globe, State House News Service, WGBH news, Bloomberg Baystate Business, and Becker’s Hospital Review, and mentions in Kaiser Health News, Commonwealth magazine, Politico and NECN.

 BOSTON – Seven out of ten Massachusetts workers who get their health insurance through their employers want to know the price of a healthcare procedure before they obtain it, but most of them do not how to obtain such information, even though much price information is already available through their insurers’ cost estimator tools, according to a new poll commissioned by Pioneer Institute and conducted by DAPA Research.